PatrickSachs/deformulator/README.md

   * The case on the Age binding is done differently now
   * The bindings have funky names

-The pseducode is currently a replacer.
+The pseducode is currently a placeholder.
 I plan to end up decompiling to Erlang source code (no Elixir since it's nearly impossible to revert macros back into their original state), but for now this serves a proof of concept.

-The binding is caused due to the BEAM essentially only having a single control structure `test`, which tests based on boolean values.
+The binding is caused due to the Beam essentially only having a single control structure `test`, which tests based on boolean values.
 There are plans to convert some of these control stuctures back into their original values by mapping on known patterns.

 And the binding names are due to the compiled code not retaining the original value names.
-There are plans to guess variable names based on the functions the call, etc. but for now this is out of scope and the variables are simply named after the register they are stored in.
+There are plans to guess variable names based on the functions they call, etc. but for now this is out of scope and the variables are simply named after the register they are stored in.

 ## Contributing

-Since this project is in its infancy and I am far from an expert in the BEAM VM contributions in all forms are appreciated.
+Since this project is in its infancy and I am far from an expert in the Beam VM contributions in all forms are appreciated.

 Please check the issues section of this GitHub repo or feel free to tackle anything descibed as "planned" in this readme.